Mateushga1/AIoT-Guidebook/README.md

 - **Network Independence**: Operates without constant internet connectivity.
 - **High Performance**: Capable of handling demanding tasks efficiently.

 Devices with embedded AI are becoming increasingly common and diverse.
 Examples include smart cameras that can process images in real-time, voice assistants that understand and respond to commands without delay, industrial robots that adapt to their environments, autonomous vehicles that navigate without human intervention, and various IoT devices that perform complex tasks independently.
-These systems utilize AI algorithms to enhance their capabilities, making them smarter and more efficient.
+These systems use AI algorithms to enhance their capabilities, making them smarter and more efficient.

 In this chapter, we will introduce the fundamental concepts of edge AI using microcontrollers.
 This knowledge will enable you to integrate your own models into the topics discussed in previous chapters, allowing you to create a complete network.
 With this approach, you can: